HL7/fhir-shorthand/input/pagecontent/reference.md

   http://snomed.info/sct#363346000 "Malignant neoplastic disease (disorder)"
   ```

-* The same Coding, assuming SCT has been defined as an alias for http://snomed.info/sct:
+* The same Coding, assuming $SCT has been defined as an alias for http://snomed.info/sct:

   ```
-  SCT#363346000 "Malignant neoplastic disease (disorder)"
+  $SCT#363346000 "Malignant neoplastic disease (disorder)"
   ```

 * A Coding from ICD10-CM, assuming the alias $ICD for that code system: